Lifting, Rigging, and Bracing — Tilt-Up Panels¶

 Add rigging / strongback caution |

-12. Common Failure Modes¶
+14. Common Failure Modes¶

 Typical erection-phase problems include:

-Inserts placed too close to edges
+Inserts placed too close to edges or openings (concrete breakout)

 Pick geometry that ignores shifted CG from openings